How to apply

 Norwegians apply for university or college places via the Norwegian Universities and Colleges Admission Service (NUCAS).
 Foreign students apply directly to the university or college offering their preferred course of study.
 More information about how foreign students can apply for a course of study is available on the Studyinnorway.no website.

-Students who completed their upper secondary education at a Norwegian school in the year 2000 or later can get a digital copy of their school diploma, from the National Diploma Database.
+Students who completed their upper secondary education at a Norwegian school in the year 2000 or later, can get a digital copy of their school report from the National School Report Database (NVB).

 Student loans and grants

-You can apply for a study loan or grant from the Norwegian State Educational Loan Fund (Lånekassen), if you attend a state approved college or university.
+You can apply for a student loan or grant from the Norwegian State Educational Loan Fund (Lånekassen), if you attend a state approved college or university.

 If you lack the necessary educational qualifications to get into a Norwegian university or college, you may still be admitted based on your work experience and skills.